UniversalDependencies/UD_Italian-Valico/README.md

 # Introduction

 UD Italian-Valico is a collection of 36 Italian as a Second Language texts (398 sentences and 6,777 tokens), in the Universal Dependencies formalism elicited from a comic strip.
 Each text is matched with a corrected version (TH) and both are automatically annotated and then manually corrected.
-The annotations follow the standard Italian UD guidelines, along with a set of supplementary guidelines for this particular treebank.
-The treebank represents English, French, German, and Spanish learners of Italian at three different levels (expressed in year of study).
-There are 9 texts for each native language and 3 texts per level.
+In addition, in the err field, error annotation is performed.
+The annotations follow the standard Italian UD guidelines, along with a set of supplementary guidelines for error and dependency annotation (https://github.com/ElisaDiNuovo/VALICO-UD_guidelines).
+The treebank represents English, French, German, and Spanish learners of Italian at three different year of study.
+There are 9 texts for each native language and 3 texts per year of study.

-The treebank is realised as test set.
+The treebank is realised as test set (corrected folder contains TH).

 Each sentence id is structured as a-bb_xx-c, where: